Medical University of Warsaw: Duchess Anna Mazowiecka Hospital

 Specialty hospital catering to mothers and newborns for comprehensive medical care, as well as women of all ages.
 At present, three departments of the university operate within this hospital: the Second Department of Obstetrics and Gynecology, the Department of Gynecological Endocrinology and the Department of Neonatology with a Neonatal Intensive Care Unit.
-The hospital is a recipient of many awards, including the certificate of “Outstanding Medical Institution”, the Gold Certificate “Reliable in Health Care”, the “Mazovian Eagle of Business” and the title of “Woman-Friendly Center”.
+The hospital is a recipient of many awards, including the certificate of "Outstanding Medical Institution", the Gold Certificate "Reliable in Health Care", the "Mazovian Eagle of Business" and the title of "Woman-Friendly Center".

 It has been conferred the title of "Children's Hospital of the Future" by the K.I.D.S Foundation (Children's Hospital Innovators Club).
-On the 26th of May in 2022, the institution was also officially endowed with the title of “Child-Friendly Hospital”.
+On the 26th of May in 2022, the institution was also officially endowed with the title of "Child-Friendly Hospital".
 In Poland, this title is awarded by the Committee for the Promotion of Breastfeeding established in 1992 in cooperation with the Ministry of Health and Social Welfare, the Polish Committee of UNICEF, and the Institute of Mother and Child.
 It is considered a prestigious award, given only to 95 Polish institutions thus far.

-On December of the same year, the hospital celebrated its 110 years of history when it first opened at Karowa St. It is listed on the Webometrics Ranking of Hospitals 2015, placing as 32nd Best in Poland and 2801st globally.
+In December of the same year, the hospital celebrated its 110 years of history when it first opened at Karowa St. It is listed on the Webometrics Ranking of Hospitals 2015, placing as 32nd Best in Poland and 2801st globally.
 Additionally Newsweek Best Hospitals 2021 places it as 14th Best within Poland with a score of 76.38%.